calvinlarimore/calvin.larimo.re/src/index.md

 ---

 # About Me
 Hi!
-I'm Calvin Larimore (oh thats weird, ive never written a bio with my full real name).
+I'm Calvin Larimore and I never update this site :)
-I'm a 16 year old tinkerer from the Pacific Northwest USA who loves to learn new things and figure out how things work.
+Come bother me over on Discord if you want I guess ¯\\\_(ツ)_/¯

 ---

 # Contact
+(note from 2 years later: this section does not read like something i wrote and i hate it)

 Feel free to reach out about anything!

 I've got nothing but time, and would love to hear your thoughts on any of my projects or other things.